CITGO Distinguished Scholars: Abhinav

 ACHIEVEMENTS: As a 4x state qualifier in academic competition, Abhinav is no stranger to success.
 He was given the Bronze President award, he is the chair of the special Olympics, and the Co-founder of MITC.
 Abhinav is also a valuable member of the Tri-M, Science National, and National Honor society.
 His STEM accolades reflect his passion for the subjects therein.

 GOALS: Abhinav plans to attend Cornell University where he will study chemical engineering.
-He plans to earn her Masters and Phd finaly becoming a future leader in science and engineering.
+He plans to earn his Masters and Phd finally becoming a future leader in science and engineering.